MCFpy/mcf/docs/source/algorithm_reference/training.rst

   - ``p_choice_based_sampling`` this option allows choice-based sampling to speed up programme if treatment groups have very different sizes.

+  - ``cf_tune_all``: Tune all parameters.
+If True, all *_grid keywords will be set to 3.
+User specified values are respected if larger than 3.
+Default (or None) is False.

 - **Parallel Processing**: